Chris Snell: Playing career

 As a youth, he played in the 1984 Quebec International Pee-Wee Hockey Tournament with a minor ice hockey team from Oshawa.

 Snell played in the Oshawa Kiwanis Minor Hockey program in the OMHA and was a member of the 1987–88 All-Ontario Midget Championship team.

 He was drafted in the 4th round (57th overall) in the 1988 OHL Priority Selection by the Ottawa 67's where he played for legendary coach Brian Kilrea.

 He was a member of the Team Canada Under-20 1990 World Junior Championship team that captured a gold medal in 1991.

 He played in thirty-four games in the National Hockey League: two with the Toronto Maple Leafs in 1993–94 and thirty-two with the Los Angeles Kings in 1994–95.
 During the 1994–95 season, he was the only defenceman to score two shorthanded goals.

-He finished his playing career spending six seasons in the DEL (Deutsche Eishockey Liga) in Germany from 1997–2003.
+He finished his playing career spending six seasons in the DEL (Deutsche Eishockey Liga) in Germany from 1997 to 2003.
 He retired from active playing in the summer of 2003.